Synergy Collective

 Adult/Youth

-Volunteers determine their own training and contribution plan by outlining how they want to contribute, for what length of time, what they want to learn and how Synergy can support learning and goals associated with volunteering.
+Volunteers determine their own training and contribution plan by outlining how they want to contribute, for what length of time, what they want to learn, and how Synergy can support learning goals associated with volunteering.

 The volunteer coordinator works closely with volunteers to follow up and review all planning efforts.

-On a bi-annual base, all Synergy Volunteers are recognized for their contribution, commitment and involvement with Synergy.
-Birthday’s and special occasions are also recognized and celebrated at each monthly showcase.
+On a bi-annual basis, all Synergy Volunteers are recognized for their contribution, commitment, and involvement with Synergy.
+Birthdays and special occasions are also recognized and celebrated at each monthly showcase.